 - Expands to 45 liters, collapses to 35 liters

 - Laptop sleeve plus plenty of room for large camera kit

 - Best use: photography, travel, weekender bag

 Alas, we finally have a legit camera bag.
-The Peak Design Travel Camera Pack 45 liter is a fully-featured sustainable backpack specifically designed for photographers.
+The Peak Design Travel Camera Pack 45 litre is a fully-featured sustainable backpack specifically designed for photographers.

-Expandable to 45 liters and collapsible to 35 liters, the Peak Design Travel Camera Pack is large enough for extended weekend missions when you need to pack some clothes, your laptop, plus your camera kit.
+Expandable to 45 litres and collapsible to 35 litres, the Peak Design Travel Camera Pack is large enough for extended weekend missions when you need to pack some clothes, your laptop, plus your camera kit.

 Security features are found everywhere and Peak Design went so far as to say that this backpack is “pickpocket-proof.”
 Hidden stash pockets (for cash/your passport) plus clever hideaway zippers don’t make it easy on thieves.

 If you are wanting to use this pack as a camera bag only, you’ll have plenty of room to work with.
 Like many camera cube designs, the “camera zone” of the pack has a network of customisable dividers for lenses, a camera body, a drone, batteries, etc.